+Revision 1 includes update to encoder decoder timing data.

 Introduction

 The use of large transforms and block sizes results in significant blocking artifacts in the VTM and BMS software, especially in low bitrate scenarios.
 Figure 1 below shows the blocking artifacts that result in POC 28 for the FoodMarket sequence (used in CTC[3]) when coded with QP 39 and using BMS with random access VTM configuration[4].